Three large standing neputa statues

 The legendary Neputa floats are brought back to life in modern times after 90 years

-Goshogawara Tachineputa has now become one of Aomori Prefecture's most famous summer festivals.
+The Goshogawara Tachineputa Festival has now become one of Aomori Prefecture's most representative summer festivals.

-The creation of giant neputa floats in Goshogawara city was at its most popular in the late Meiji period, and at its peak, neputa were said to be reaching heights of around 30 meters.
+The creation of giant neputa floats in Goshogawara City was most active in the late Meiji period, and it is said that at its peak, neputa floats reaching heights of 30 meters were being made.

-However, with the spread of electric cables, the height of neputa became restricted, and as time passed, neputa evolved into smaller floats.
+However, with the spread of power lines, the height of the neputa floats was restricted, and they gradually changed to smaller ones as times changed.

 After the Neputa became smaller, the tradition of giant Neputa in Goshogawara City was discontinued, but after a photograph and a drawing of the pedestal from the Meiji period were discovered, a group of local volunteers succeeded in recreating a giant Neputa that was 22 meters tall.
 In 1996, the festival was revived for the first time in 90 years as the "Goshogawara Tachineputa."